fread-ink/fread-vagrant/README.md

 vagrant ssh
 ```

+The `/vagrant` dir is shared between the VM and your actual system such that any changes to `/vagrant/` happens in the `fread-vagrant/` dir.

-and make sure you're NOT working in the vagrant dir (/vagrant) since that directory does not support hard links.
+For the rest of this guide make sure you're NEVER actually compiling anything directly in the `/vagrant` dir since that directory does not support hard links.

 If you need to get back into the machine after rebooting just: